When you have your wall ties replaced, it can often leave nasty scars, so what do you do?

 As you can see, there is a network of scars on the wall now, where the wall ties were replaced.

 No matter how good a decorator is, you cannot apply normal masonry paint to the walls of a house like this and not expect to see the same scars grinning out through the paint.
-The ONLY way to cover this effective is with the sue of an NPA Exterior textured wall coating, which being 20 times the thickness in microns, of a normal film of paint, will cover and hide the scars, giving a pleasant and uniform wall finish.
+The ONLY way to cover this effective is with the use of a textured masonry coating, which being 20 times the thickness in microns, of a normal film of paint, will cover and hide the scars, giving a pleasant and uniform wall finish.

 After wall tie replacement…

 After they have been replaced, our teams apply our special exterior wall coatings to the house, which last up to 20 years and do not fade, crack, chip or peel.

 These amazing wall coatings also benefit from an insurance backed 20 year warranty, available direct from the contractor.